 - 8 oz. salad mix of choice (baby greens, gem, arugula, spring mix, etc.)

 - 1 tablespoon apple cider vinegar (champagne or white wine vinegar)

 - mineral salt & cracked pepper, to taste

 Preheat oven to 425 degrees F. Line a roasting pan with parchment paper or lightly grease your pan.

-Fill your serving dishes with salad of choice, add butternut squash, top with cranberries and pepitas.
+Assemble: Fill your serving dish with salad of choice, add butternut squash, top with cranberries and pepitas.
 Drizzle your dressing over top and serve.

 Feel free to use raisins or pomegranates seeds in place of cranberries.